joyfullservice/msaccess-vcs-addin/CONTRIBUTING.md

 Making your first Pull Request (PR)
 ---------
 Ok, so you want to change the code and submit your changes back to the community.
 How kind of you!
-If you followed the steps to get to the Development Version then you can follow these steps to go back from Access to git back up to GitHub:
+If you followed the steps to get to the Development Version then you can follow these steps to go back from Access to git, back up to GitHub:
 * **Always create a new branch when you want to make a change.** Make the name of the branch descriptive to what you set out to accomplish.
 * Open the development copy of *Version Control.accda*
 * Perform testing on your development version.